PDBe-KB/pdbe_covariations/README.md

 ```
 -i / --input : Path to the input file with FASTA sequence or file with MSA
 -d /--db     : Path to the database of clustered sequences
--o           : output directory
+-o           : Output directory
 ```

 Optional:

 ```
 --debug     : Turn on debug information
--m / --msa  : run MSA only
+-m / --msa  : Run MSA only
 -t          : No. of threads for calculation
 -c / --cov  : Run covariations calculation from pre-existing MSA
 -a / --all  : Run full computation (default)
 ```

-The process is as follows:
+# Overview of the process

-1. The process first reads an input file which contains a sequence in FASTA format for a uniprot accession.
+1. The process first reads an input file which contains a sequence in FASTA format for a UniProt accession.
 The input file can also be a pre-existing MSA:
-   - UNP_acc.fasta  (the name of the file UNP_ACC should be the uniprot accession number)
+   - UNP_acc.fasta  (the name of the file UNP_ACC must be the UniProt accession number)
-   - UNP_acc.a3m ( pre-existing MSA file, the file should be named as the uniprot accession number UNP_acc)
+   - UNP_acc.a3m (pre-existing MSA file, the file must be named as the UniProt accession number UNP_acc)

 2. Next, if -c flag is not used,  the process runs hhblits to perform multiple sequence analysis (MSA) and generates a file:
    - UNP_acc.a3m (where the name of the file UNP_acc is the uniprot accession number)